-F. Legal analysis and discussion Title 25 MRS 2804-C.1 - Assistant Attorney General Andrew Black
+F. Legal analysis and discussion Title 25 MRS 2804-C.1 - AAG Andrew Black

 AAG Black explained of Chapter 341: The Maine Criminal Justice Academy, §2804-C. Basic law enforcement training; core Curriculum requirements.
 He stated that the wording in section 1 “Required.” was confusing and could be interpreted three different ways.
 He suggested that the Board review the possible interpretations and adopt one so there will be no further confusion.